Glenis lives in England and has a keen interest in the country's history and traditions, often unwittingly revealed in Shakespeare's plays.

 I know of no reason why Gunpowder Treason

-Should ever be forgot.— Traditional rhyme
+Should ever be forgot.

-The Plot to Blow up King James I and His Parliament Is Discovered
+The 1605 Plot to Blow up King James I and His Parliament Is Discovered

-The Catholic conspirators had hoped to restore the Old Faith by killing the Protestant king and his parliamentarians, but on the 5th November in 1605 they were discovered guarding barrels of gunpowder in the cellars of the House of Lords.
-Their treasonous actions had shattered all hope of a return to older days ((Wood, p.
-285).
 Amongst the men who were arrested and sent to the Tower of London for interrogation under torture was Guido Fawkes.
 The masterminds behind the plot were hunted down.
 Some died fighting; those who survived were put on trial along with Guido Fawkes, on the charge of treason, in January and March of the following year.

 The Punishment of the Catholic Conspirators of 5th November 1605

 The second essential piece of paraphernalia on Guy Fawkes Night is an effigy of the man himself.
 This is placed at the top of the bonfire to be burnt.
 Grisly, I think you will agree.
 In living memory, children often constructed an effigy of Guy and begged ‘A penny for the Guy’ on street corners.
-Making Guys is still a fun pastime but the begging aspect of the activity has largely disappeared.
+Making Guys is still a fun pastime, but the begging aspect of the activity has largely disappeared.

 The biggest celebrations on 5 November take place in Lewes, Sussex, where seven different Guy Fawkes Night societies mount fancy dress parades through the town.
 Intense heat is generated by firebrands that are carried by the numerous participants, who parade close to crowds of spectators.
-The event has become so popular that on 5 November the Police restrict access to the town centre and the Council discourages non-residents from visiting the town on the day of the parades.
+The event has become so popular that on 5 November, the Police restrict access to the town centre, and the Council discourages non-residents from visiting the town on the day of the parades.